Outdated or Unsupported Browser Detected

 While the appeal tribunal will follow administrative procedural rules on burden of proof and cross-examination, and will limit the use of hearsay evidence, statutory and common law rules of evidence are not controlling.

-The appeal tribunal will introduce himself or herself, identify the persons in the hearing room, explain the procedures, summarize the determination issued by the department, define the issue(s) involved in the case, and ask both parties for brief statements about their contentions.
+The appeal tribunal will introduce himself or herself, identify the persons in the hearing room, explain the procedures, summarize the determination issued by the department, define the issues involved in the case, and ask both parties for brief statements about their contentions.
 The brief statement is not intended to include all the details of your case.
 Rather, it should provide a quick description of what you are claiming.
-An example would be: “I believe Paul Smith and Phil Jones are independent contractors and not employees.”
+An example would be: “I believe that the workers are independent contractors and not employees.”

 The appeal tribunal will determine the order in which the parties and any witnesses testify, swear them in, and question them.
 The appeal tribunal is responsible for getting all the information necessary to understand the facts of your case and to obtain a sufficient record of testimony and other evidence presented in order to make a decision.